Rmko4/NLP-Explanations-for-NLI/README.md

 The code will write the results to a csv file to the specified path.

 ### Evaluation of generated explanations with Inseq
-A notebook for inspecting the generated explanations with inference labels using Inseq is found at [inseq_evaluation.ipynb](inseq_evaluation.ipynb).
+A notebook for inspecting the generated explanations with inference labels using Inseq is found at [source/inseq_evaluation.ipynb](inseq_evaluation.ipynb).